Vasileia-Apostolou/Beauty_Bounty/README.md

 ### Functionality
 The app is using Python login to allow users to register or login/logout to their account for free.
 Users are also able to add item(s) to the cart and use their credit card to make a payment.
 That was achieved by installing and setting up Stripe.

+### Existing Features
+- **Navbar** -
+The navbar includes 5 links(categories) such as All Products, Brands, New, Best Sellers and Fragrances.
+Additionally it includes a user icon which will redirect user to a Register/Login page, a search icon which gives users the ability to search a specific product and a cart icon which redirects users to the checkout page.

 ### Testing